jmagnuson/basen/README.md

 BaseN
 =====

-A toy calculator for arbitrary base arithmetic.
+A toy numeric type for arbitrary base arithmetic.

 ## TODO